ni/systemlink-operations-handbook/handbook/upgrade/upgrade.md

 1. Verify your new SystemLink Server has all the expected migrated data.

-### Single Node to Multi Node with PostgreSQL
+#### Single Node to Multi Node with PostgreSQL

 Complete the following steps to upgrade a single node deployment of SystemLink Server to a multi node deployment where the PostgreSQL instance used by the SystemLink Test Monitor service is hosted on a its own server or replica set.
+The Test Monitor Service performs the migration of test steps, test results, and product from MongoDB to PostgreSQL.

-As of SystemLink 21.3.2 SystemLink supports using PostgreSQL as the database backing the Test Monitor service.
+As of SystemLink 21.3.2 SystemLink supports using an external PostgreSQL database for the Test Monitor service (a future version of SystemLink will include support for an single node configuration of PostgreSQL).
 This configuration is optional, but provides significant performance improvements. `nislmigrate` does not yet support migrating between PostgreSQL servers or replica sets.

-The Test Monitor Service performs the migration of test steps, test results, and product from MongoDB to PostgreSQL.
-If you are using a single node configuration, follow the steps in [**Single Node Migration**](#single-node-migration).
-If you intend on migrating or upgrading to a new server and utilize a multi node configuration where PostgreSQL is hosted on a dedicated server or replica set, use the following workflow.

 1. Backup your SystemLink Server.